 And then when they got caught, she says, we'll decide on the front end.

-Her and her lawyers will decide which emails we get, which ones they keep and then destroy.
+Her and her lawyers will decide which emails we get, which ones they keep, and then destroy.

-They decide on the front end.
+They decided on the front end.

 And she would not agree to do that.